Oude Orval de Stirchley

 6 individual vintages (2014/2015/2016/2017/2018/2019) of the eponymous beer from the Abbey D’Orval for you to experience in the comfort of your own home.

-There are only 12 specially created boxes for sale and will be available while stocks last!
+There are only 12 specially created boxes for sale per year and are available while stocks last!

 One of the questions we hear most in the shop is always “With a range this big, do you have a favourite?”
 Now whilst this is a deeply subjective question and one which on different days might elicit a different response every time.